Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/monitoring.md

 ## Per-request Metrics

 Per-request metrics allow you to make immediate judgments against an incoming request.

-### Anomaly detection

-Anomaly detection can be used to monitor outliers in your production data, so that you can more quickly and carefully investigate edge cases and decide how to deal with them.
+Metrics described below are heavily focused on the anomaly detection task.
 We divide algorithms by the type of data that your models works with.

 `Numerical`

 * __KNN__ — this algorithm uses distance to the nearest neighbors from the training dataset as a way to measure incoming sample outlier score.
-Monitoring model: `cencus_monitoring`

 * __IsolationForest__ — this algorithm is an autoregressive stateful
 model.
 We fit IsolationForest on 5 consequent data samples and then decide whether an incoming sample is an outlier or not.
-Monitoring
-model: `monitor_nyc_taxi`

 `Image`

 * __IsolationForest__ with __EfficientNet__ — this algorithm uses
 IsolationForests trained on the features, extracted from the last layer of the EfficientNet.
-Monitoring model: `efficientnet_b4_loop`

 `Text`

 * __Unknown Words Counter__ — this algorithm simply counts how many
-unknown words are present in observing sample.
-Monitoring model:
+unknown words are present in an observed sample.
-`tokenizer_monitoring`

 * __KMeans__ — this algorithm uses KMeans to score each incoming sample against predefined clusters and decide if the observing sample is an outlier or not.
-Monitoring model: `estimator_monitoring`

-### Concept Drift

-Concept drift detection is used to indicate if your production data is different from your training data.

 `All`

 * __Autoencoder__ — this algorithm trains an autoencoder on the training/production data and shows a reconstruction error of each incoming sample.

 ## Batch Metrics